cynicalanlz/flask-este-code-sample/README.md

     createdb webprof

 ## Cloning the code base
-We assume that you have `git` and `virtualenvwrapper` installed.
+We assume that you have `git` installed.

     # Clone the code repository into ~/dev/my_app
     mkdir -p ~/dev
     cd ~/dev
-    git clone https://github.com/lingthio/Flask-User-starter-app.git my_app
+    git clone https://github.com/cynicalanlz/flask-este-code-sample my_app

-    # Create the 'my_app' virtual environment
-    mkvirtualenv -p PATH/TO/PYTHON my_app
+    pyvenv-3.5 ~/dev/myapp/env
     # Install required Python packages
     cd ~/dev/my_app
     pip install -r requirements.txt

 ## Configuring the app

 Before we can use this application, we will have to configure the database URL and SMTP account